Detailed and easy elaboration of Wall Wash Test (WWT) on Chemical tankers (with Videos)

 Shake and stand for 5 minutes.
 Compare milkiness with a standard comparator.
 More milkiness means higher level of chloride.

 Actually, there is no firm mixture worldwide.
 It depends on your fleet/ charterer.
-Some owners ask to use DI water instead of pure methanol for the remaining volume.
+Some owner/ charterer/ shipper asks to use 25/75, some are 50/50 solutions.
 Remember, we use Nitric acid to dissolve the mixture quickly, so always fill with nitric acid after AGNO3 (Silver Nitrate) only.

 You may watch the video (live test onboard):

-Hope you are now confident about the subject topics.
+This is the end of today’s discussion regarding WWT.
+Hope you are now confident enough to do WWT onboard, still, any doubt you are welcome to contact me.
 Some other tests like Odour, suspended matter, NVM etc are rarely used.

 Thanks for your interest on Marine Legends.